 The following guide explains:

-Add user - Click on this to add either an existing Pinpoint user or a non-Pinpoint user.
+In the Employee Dashboard settings menu, Click on this to add either an existing Pinpoint user or a non-Pinpoint user.

-Setting up jobs to be referred
+Setting up jobs as accepting Referrals

 Here you will see: